-From ordering gifts to purchasing groceries for the week, online shopping has become a popular medium.
+From ordering gifts to purchasing groceries for the week, online shopping has become popular.
 With favored shopping outlets like Amazon offering two-day shipping and hassle-free return processes, malls across America are shutting doors for good.

-Shopify recently announced its first U.S. distribution center set to open in south Atlanta, further wounding the state of the American mall in the southeast.
+The construction of the first Shopify U.S. distribution center in south Atlanta in 2021 further emphasized the decline of the American mall in the southeast.
 Gone are the days of record-breaking holiday savings events and teenagers crowding the food court, and in its place is an increase in online shopping from the comfort of home.

 The nostalgia of shopping at major retail centers is no longer enough to save stores from declaring bankruptcy or closing doors to break even.
-Many malls receive a B- to D- rating, fewer sales per square foot than a mall with an A rating.
+Many malls receive a B—to D—rating, which means they have fewer sales per square foot than a mall with an A rating.
 According to CNBC, an A++ mall receives $1,000 per square foot of real estate, while a mall with a C+ rating receives around $320 per square foot.
 CNBC also predicts that by 2022, a third of malls will disappear.

 Mall Redevelopment

-The American Dream shopping center will have a square footage set to surpass the Mall of America in Minnesota.
+The American Dream shopping center is a comprehensive, fun-for-the-whole-family experience.
 Investors incorporating elements hope to attract visitors, extend visits and prevent permanent shutdowns.
-By leasing to higher-earning tenants and investing in components such as eateries, spas and specialty gyms, the mall may once again become a weekly stop despite declining in-person shopping.
+By leasing to higher-earning tenants and investing in components such as eateries, spas, and specialty gyms, the mall has brought back the desire for weekly visits to the mall, with a shift to entertainment instead of shopping.

 Cumberland Mall

 The Cumberland Mall redevelopment project includes adding office towers and apartments to part of the mall’s parking lot as part of a broader effort to replicate the success and density of the nearby Battery Atlanta.
-Other cool project in the area include the Cumberland Sweep which is in the planning stages by the Cumberland Community Improvement District .
+Other cool projects in the area include the Cumberland Sweep, which is in the planning stages by the Cumberland Community Improvement District.
 This $44 million multimodal trail is a bike and pedestrian pathway to connect Truist Park, The Battery Atlanta, Cumberland Mall and other attractions.
 Think of it as Cobb County’s version of the Atlanta Beltline.

 Gwinnett Place Mall

-The dream of transforming the former Gwinnett Place Mall into a modern retail center and transit hub is one step closer to reality according to reports by the Atlanta Business Chronicle.
+According to reports by the Atlanta Business Chronicle, the dream of transforming the former Gwinnett Place Mall into a modern retail center and transit hub is one step closer to reality.
 The Planning firm Vanasse Hangen Brustlin, Inc. is creating the master plan for the site and will lead the revitalization strategy.
-The goal of the project is to create a hub for rapid bus transit along Satellite Boulevard.
-To that end, the project received $275,000 in grants from the Atlanta Regional Commission’s Livable Centers Initiative.
-Gwinnett Place Mall swill also connect to the proposed Loop Trail, part of the county’s ambitious expansion plan to double the existing trail system to 310 miles.
+The project aims to create a hub for rapid bus transit along Satellite Boulevard.
+The project received $275,000 in grants from the Atlanta Regional Commission’s Livable Centers Initiative.
+Gwinnett Place Mall will also connect to the proposed Loop Trail, part of the county’s ambitious expansion plan to double the existing trail system to 310 miles.

 Lenox Square

-Lenox Square, received a multi-million dollar upgrade to its façade.
-The impressive two-story glass facade welcomes shoppers to full-service restaurants such as The Cheesecake Factory and True Food Kitchen.
-This dramatic entrance showcases the iconic property’s street side presence, including a glass covered porte-cochere and valet amenities for easy access.
+Lenox Square received a multi-million dollar upgrade to its façade.
+The impressive two-story glass facade welcomes shoppers to full-service restaurants like The Cheesecake Factory and True Food Kitchen.
+This dramatic entrance showcases the iconic property’s street-side presence, including a glass-covered porte-cochere and valet amenities for easy access.
 The property boasts Bloomingdale’s, Neiman Marcus and Macy’s and features nearly 250 specialty stores like FENDI, Burberry, Cartier, David Yurman, Louis Vuitton, Vineyard Vines and Zara.
 A new hotel is planned to open in 2022.
-Hyatt Centric Buckhead is a six story hotel on the “edge” of Lenox Square Mall.
+Hyatt Centric Buckhead is a six-story hotel on the “edge” of Lenox Square Mall.

 The Mall West End

 According to AJC reports, New York real estate firm Tishman Speyer went under contract to purchase The Mall West End in March.
-The plan was to develop a 1.3 million square foot complex including residences, offices and retail.
+The plan was to develop a 1.3-million-square-foot complex that included residences, offices, and retail areas.
 Unfortunately, Tishman Speyer has exited the project.
 We will keep you posted as we hear updates to this story.

 The Mall at Stonecrest

-Once again The Mall at Stonecrest is faced with foreclosure.
-Reports from Atlanta Bisnow state that mall owner, Urban Retail Properties, has been attempting to renegotiate aspects of a $92M commercial mortgage-backed security loan secured by a portion of the 1.2M SF mall.
+Once again, the Mall at Stonecrest is facing foreclosure.
+Reports from Atlanta Bisnow state that mall owner Urban Retail Properties has been attempting to renegotiate aspects of a $92M commercial mortgage-backed security loan secured by a portion of the 1.2M SF mall.
 Plans to sell the mall to new owners failed to close in 2019.

 North DeKalb Mall